chrisdodgers/Fix_Fenvi-T919_FileVault_macOS_Sequoia_15.x/README.md

 ![SequoiaLogo](https://github.com/chrisdodgers/Fix_Fenvi-T919_FileVault_macOS_Sequoia_15.x/blob/main/Photos/FenviT919%2BFileVault-Sequoia.png)</br>

 ## About:
-This is a simple guide on how to fix Wi-Fi with a Fenvi T919 when running macOS Sequoia (This guide also applies to macOS Sonoma 14.4+). macOS 14+ has broken native support for BCM4360, which is the Wi-Fi chipset used on a Fenvi T919.
+This is a simple guide on how to fix Wi-Fi with a Fenvi T919 when running macOS Sequoia (This guide also applies to macOS Sonoma 14.4+). macOS 14.4+ has broken native support for BCM4360, which is the Wi-Fi chipset used on the Fenvi T919.
 This guide has been tested and works on macOS 15.6.1.
 This guide also includes how to fix/setup FileVault, as I was originally running into an "Invalid Password" error when trying to setup FileVault on macOS Sequoia when SIP was partially disabled.

 >[!IMPORTANT]
->Do NOT attempt this guide on the beta of macOS Tahoe as it will fail at the current moment.
-Please be kind and patient while the great folks behind OCLP work on updating patches to support macOS Tahoe.
+>Do NOT attempt this guide on macOS Tahoe as it will fail at the current moment.
+Please be kind and patient while the great folks behind OCLP work on updating patches needed to support macOS Tahoe.
 >
 ## What Works: